 This course will address a specific area of study in computer science not already covered by other course offerings.
 Prerequisites vary by topic.

-Formerly CSC-3630.
-This course is a continuation of CSC1700 with a focus on advanced data structures: stacks, queues, priority queues, lists, binary trees, and hash maps.
+This course is a continuation of CSC1700 with a focus on advanced data structures: stacks, queues, priority queues, linked lists, binary trees, and hash maps.
 Advanced coding practices, algorithm design, recursive functions, and sorting and searching techniques are studied and utilized in various programming projects.
 Extensive programming is required.

-This course is an introduction to web-based software development focusing on client-side web technologies to build dynamic and robust websites.
-Topics include HTTP protocols, PHP, HTML, CSS, JavaScript and AJAX.
+This course is an introduction to web-based software development focusing on client-side web technologies needed to build dynamic and robust websites.
+Topics include HTTP protocols, HTML, CSS, JavaScript and AJAX.
 Programming is required.

 This course covers the mechanics of information transfer and representation between system components.
 Topics include addressing modes, CPU organization, ALU, bus structures, data organization, interrupts, input/output and instruction sets.